 If I think the sun is going to be on my face for long, I typically wear a running visor (also good for keeping sweat out of eyes).
 If I do a night race or just a 5k, I like to wear a headband.
 Recently I’ve enjoyed the quirky quotes (or graphics) on the Hippie Runner headbands.
 True story: I once ran a race in Las Vegas wearing an 80’s prom dress and a “princess crown” headband.
 That was fun…

 I never run without my Spi-belt.
 Where else would I put my phone…my bra?
 No, I save that secret space for chapstick (SPF).
 I do run with an iPhone because it is compatible with my Garmin Forerunner 220 (or 235) and LiveTrack.
 Anyway, this expanding zipper pouch is perfect for my iPhone and car key.
 I’ve tried other brands but I prefer this one specifically.
-For earbuds, I am loyal to A-Jays Four in-ear noise reducing earbuds with 3 buttons on the chord (volume up, skip song, volume down).
+For earbuds, I am loyal to a-JAYS Four for iPhone, Black in-ear noise reducing earbuds with 3 buttons on the chord (volume up, skip song, volume down).

 Road ID has some nice products for identifying you, should you ever become incapacitated (it happens!).
 I use the shoe tag and made sure to put two emergency contact numbers on it (and blood type) in case of emergency.
 For obstacle races I also recommend a long sleeve moisture wicking shirt to protect from scrapes.
 My running partner keeps a Viva paper towel in her Spi-belt for blowing her nose.
 Please consider this method instead of snot rockets.
 I mean really…